 What is Texas A&M’s Midnight Yell?

-Texas A&M’s Midnight Yell tradition was born when a group of freshmen cadets wanted to meet on the steps of the YMCA Building at midnight to practice yells.
+Texas A&M’s Midnight Yell tradition was born in 1931.
+A group of freshmen cadets gathered in Peanut Owens’ dorm room in Puryear Hall wanted to meet on the steps of the YMCA Building at midnight to practice yells.
 “Yell Practice” had been held in the evenings prior to every home football game since 1913, but it wasn’t more than just an after-dinner social gathering.

 When you have the second-largest undergraduate enrollment in the United States, it certainly helps to organize Texas A&M’s 12th Man before the big show.